ga4gh/vrs/schema/defs/vrs/CytobandInterval.rst

    *  - end
       - :ref:`HumanCytoband`
       - 1..1
-      - The start cytoband region.
+      - The end cytoband region.
 MUST specify a region nearer the terminal end (telomere) of the chromosome q-arm than `start`.